 Josh read Politics at Newcastle University

-Prior to joining Pagefield, Eleanor spent two years in Edelman’s Corporate Reputation team, focussing primarily on corporate media relations and crisis communications.
-Her clients included The Walt Disney Company, Disneyland Paris, Manchester City Football Club and The University of Chicago Booth School of Business.
-Eleanor also has experience in event management, having worked on high-profile events such as Cannes Lions and World Retail Congress.
+Prior to joining Pagefield, Eleanor spent two years in Edelman’s Corporate Reputation team focusing primarily on corporate media relations and crisis communications for clients including: The Walt Disney Company, Disneyland Paris, Manchester City Football Club and The University of Chicago Booth School of Business.
+Eleanor also has experience in event management, having worked with clients on high-profile events such as Cannes Lions and World Retail Congress.

 Eleanor graduated from Queen Mary, University of London in 2012 with a BA (Hons) in History.

-Marie is an Executive at Pagefield, having joined the company in June 2015 as a Researcher.
+Marie is a Senior Executive at Pagefield, having joined the company in June 2015 as a Researcher.
 She works across public affairs and media relations with clients including Kellogg’s, Airbnb, Discovery, Motability, Ctrl-Shift, Economist Events and Buttle UK.

 Before joining Pagefield, Marie worked for third sector organisation Registry Trust as a Research Assistant where she specialised in data analytics and issues monitoring.
 Prior to this, Marie was a Communications Assistant for Cannes Lions, the world’s largest networking event for professionals in the creative communications industry.